yoyotv/Face-identification-implementation/README.md

 * The performance of model "mobilenet_0.25" is not good, it is trained by [CASIA-webface](https://arxiv.org/pdf/1411.7923.pdf).
 The top-1 accurancy is only 72%.
 In the demo video, the L2 distance between different database face is closed.

-* The Ls distance will be more significant if change the model to e.g. Resnet.
+* The L2 distance will be more significant if change the model to e.g. Resnet.

 * https://youtu.be/b5_Cw5E8aCk